Imperative process algebra and models of computation: Introduction

 This paper is organized as follows.
 First, a survey of the imperative process algebra \deACPet\ and its extension with recursion is given (Section~\ref{sect-deACPet}).
-Next, its explained in this process algebra what it means that a given process computes a given function (Section~\ref{sect-Computation}).
-After that, a version of the RAM model of computation is described in the setting introduced in the previous two sections (Section~\ref{sect-RAM-Model}).
-Following this, an asynchronous parallel RAM model of computation and a synchronous parallel RAM model of computation are described in that setting as well (Section~\ref{sect-APRAM-Model} and Section~\ref{sect-SPRAM-Model}, respectively).
+Next, it is explained in this process algebra what it means that a given process computes a given function (Section~\ref{sect-Computation}).
+After that, a version of the sequential random access machine model of computation is described in the setting introduced in the previous two sections (Section~\ref{sect-RAM-Model}).
+Following that, an asynchronous parallel random access machine model of computation and a synchronous parallel random access machine model of computation are described in that setting as well (Section~\ref{sect-APRAM-Model} and Section~\ref{sect-SPRAM-Model}, respectively).
 Then, complexity measures for the models of computation presented in the previous three sections are introduced (Section~\ref{sect-Measures}).
-Thereafter, the question whether the presented synchronous parallel RAM model of computation is a reasonable model of computation is treated (Section~\ref{sect-SPRAM-Model-more}).
+Thereafter, the question whether the presented synchronous parallel random access machine model of computation is a reasonable model of computation is treated (Section~\ref{sect-SPRAM-Model-more}).
+Furthermore, a probabilistic variant of the presented random access machine model of computation is described (Section~\ref{sect-PrRAM-Model}).
 Finally, some concluding remarks are made (Section~\ref{sect-conclusions}).

-Section~\ref{sect-deACPet} mainly summarizes the material presented in Sections~2--7 of~\cite{BM19b}.
-Portions of that material have been copied near verbatim or slightly modified.
+Section~\ref{sect-deACPet} is an abridged version of~\cite{Mid21a}.
+Portions of Sections~2--4 of that paper have been copied verbatim or slightly modified.